pradhosh443/A-STAR/README.md

 <h1>ExpNo 4 : Implement A* search algorithm for a Graph</h1>
 <h3>Name: PRADHOSH K M </h3>
 <h3>Register Number: 212224060192 </h3>

-<H3>Aim:</H3>
+<H3>AIM</H3>
-<p>To ImplementA * Search algorithm for a Graph using Python 3.</p>
+<p>To Implement A * Search algorithm for a Graph using Python 3.</p>
-<H3>Algorithm:</H3>
+<H3>ALGORITHM</H3>

 ``````
-// A* Search Algorithm
-1. Initialize the open list
+1. Initialize OPEN list and CLOSED list.
-2. Initialize the closed list
-    put the starting node on the open
+2. Add the start node to the OPEN list.
-    list (you can leave its f at zero)
+3. Set g(start) = 0.
+4. Compute h(start) using heuristic.
+5. Compute f(start) = g(start) + h(start).

-3.  while the open list is not empty
+6. While OPEN list is not empty, do:
-    a) find the node with the least f on
+   a) Select the node with minimum f(n) from OPEN list.
+Call it q.
-       the open list, call it "q"

-    b) pop q off the open list
+   b) Remove q from OPEN list.

-    c) generate q's 8 successors and set their
-       parents to q

-    d) for each successor
-        i) if successor is the goal, stop search

-        ii) else, compute both g and h for successor
-          successor.g = q.g + distance between
-                              successor and q
-          successor.h = distance from goal to
-          successor (This can be done using many
-          ways, we will discuss three heuristics-
-          Manhattan, Diagonal and Euclidean
-          Heuristics)
+   c) If q is the goal node:
+      - Construct the path from start to goal.
+      - Stop the algorithm.

+   d) Generate all successors (neighbors) of q.

+   e) For each successor:
+      i) Compute g(successor) = g(q) + cost(q, successor)
+     ii) Compute h(successor) using heuristic
-          successor.f = successor.g + successor.h
+    iii) Compute f(successor) = g + h

-        iii) if a node with the same position as
-            successor is in the OPEN list which has a
-           lower f than successor, skip this successor
+     iv) If successor is in OPEN with lower f value, skip it.

-        iV) if a node with the same position as
-            successor  is in the CLOSED list which has
-            a lower f than successor, skip this successor
+      v) If successor is in CLOSED with lower f value, skip it.
-            otherwise, add  the node to the open list
-     end (for loop)

-    e) push q on the closed list
-    end (while loop)
+     vi) Otherwise:
+         - Set parent of successor = q
+         - Add successor to OPEN list

+   f) Add q to CLOSED list.

+7. If OPEN list becomes empty:
+   - No solution found.

 ``````